-Dietary protein requirements for the average person are about 50g/day per the U.S. RDA, and 100g/day by European standards.
+Dietary protein requirements for the average person are about 0.8g/per kg body weight/day per the U.S. and European standards.
+That equates to about 67-114g per day for men, and between 59-102g per day for women.
 Adequate dietary protein allows for:

 Repair of tissues and cellular proteins: a daily necessity for normal physiology